lucasmartins/igs_pie_chart/README.md

 Pie Chart is not production ready yet, although it works fine.

-The RDoc is not available yet, but there are few files to peak and the [test](https://github.com/lucasmartins/igs_pie_chart/blob/master/test/test_igs_pie_chart.rb) shows how it works.
+The RDoc is not available yet, but there are few files to peek and the [test](https://github.com/lucasmartins/igs_pie_chart/blob/master/test/test_igs_pie_chart.rb) shows how it works.

 Requirements